nmfs-ost/noaa-fit-resources/_pages/about.md

 ## How do I list my software tool on the NOAA FIT website?

 Please request onboarding by [opening an issue in the onboard-and-update repository](https://github.com/noaa-fisheries-integrated-toolbox/onboard-and-update/issues/new/choose).

+ ## The metadata of my software on the NOAA FIT website is out of date.
+How do I update it?

+Please request the metadata be updated by [opening an issue in the onboard-and-update repository](https://github.com/noaa-fisheries-integrated-toolbox/onboard-and-update/issues/new/choose).

 ## What is the FIT committee working on?